n3mo/massmine-docs/src/docs/config.md

     massmine --task=twitter-search --count=200 --query=love | tee output.json

-## Working With The Resulting Data

-MassMine returns data from all sources as JSON.
-Depending on your analysis workflow, it can be more desirable to work in a column-oriented data format (such as csv format), such as when importing data into R, SPSS, Excel, or similar.
-A [companion tool has been created called jsan](https://github.com/n3mo/jsan) (The **J**SON **S**wiss **A**rmy k**N**ife) that provides quick and memory-efficient conversion into column-oriented data formats.

-`jsan` can be used after data has been collected.
-For example:

-    # Fetch some data first
-    massmine --task=twitter-search --count=200 --query=love --output=mydata.json

-    # Convert the JSON from above into .csv, keeping the
-    # "text" and "user:screen_name" fields
-	jsan --input=mydata.json --output=mydata.csv --keep text user:screen_name

-For large data sets, such as when pulling data from the twitter-stream task, it can be advantageous to utilize the streaming capabilities of `massmine` and `jsan` to allow conversion while data is being collected:

-    # Big request, piped into jsan using tee to create a .json file AND a .csv
-    # copy of the desired fields.
-This saves the headache of converting a huge
-    # file later
-	massmine --task=twitter-stream --query=love --count=2000000 | tee mydata.json | jsan --output=mydata.csv --keep text user:screen_name

 # Alternative Configuration File

 For complex MassMine data requests the command line options can become long and unwieldy.
 For such situations, MassMine can also be controlled via a configuration file by use of the `--config=FILE` option.
 The configuration file should be a plain text file with the following format: